nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/lib.md

 }
 ```

 The above data types are pretty straightforward.
-Even though there are only one instance of a request type (sent from client -> service) and one of a response type (service -> client) so far, a pair of enums has been defined to contain additional response or request types that will be added in the future.
+Even though there are only one instance of a request type (sent from `client` -> mixnet -> `service`) and one of a response type (`service` -> mixnet -> `client`) so far, a pair of enums has been defined to contain additional response and request types that will be added in part 2 of this tutorial, when adding credential functionality.

 `BalanceRequest` will be used when requesting the service to query the token balance of the supplied address on the client's behalf.
 You can see the information that will be returned from the chain to the service, and from the service to the client, in `BalanceResponse`.

-Custom serialistion and deserialisation have been implemented for each enum for ease of future modification if required, and testing.
+Custom serialistion and deserialisation have been implemented for each enum for ease of future modification and testing.

 ## Shared Functions
 Now to define functions shared by the `client` and `service` binaries.

 ### Client Creation
-The following function is called on startup by each binary, with the `config_path` being a filepath for storing client config.
+The following function is called on startup by each binary, with the `config_path` being a filepath for storing client config:

 ```rust
 // create our client with specified path for key storage